chromium/chromium/docs/updater/functional_spec.md

 {"logging":{"verbose":true}}
 ```

-The updater client will now create a temporary file, say `c:\my
+The updater client creates a temporary file, say `c:\my
 path\temporaryfile.dat` (assuming the application installer is running from
 `c:\my path\YesExe.exe`), with the following file contents:
 ```